SwissDataScienceCenter/renku/helm-chart/README.rst

 - If they have not been explicitly defined (and thus autocreated through a helm hook), make sure to get the value of get the `keycloak-postgres-password` from the `renku-keycloak-postgres` secret and add it to your values file as `global.keycloak.postgresPassword.value`.
-Do the same for `keycloak-password` from the `keycloak-password-secret` and add it as `global.keycloak.postgres.value`.
+Do the same for `keycloak-password` from the `keycloak-password-secret` and add it as `global.keycloak.password.value`.

 - Delete the two secrets which need to be recreated as well as the keycloak StatefulSet:
 .. code-block:: bash